sinae99/Daily-SPL-Basics/README.md

 All of these queries are just "**simple**" usecases to give you "**ideas**" and key concepts that could help you in your SOC environment

-Each query can be more advanced , it only depends on you and your skills (+ your Company and your Log plicies).

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Incoming Traffic from Internet
 #### Incoming allowed src_ip